When some foreign service officers were ready to protest against then PM Rajiv and Natwar stepped in | Politics

 Singh, however, pointed out that Venkateswaran had been ''flippant'' on various occasions in the presence of Rajiv Gandhi.

-Senior Congress leader Shashi Tharoor also recounted the incident from the book and said Tiwari had called foreign service officers in the wake of the Venkateswaran episode and Natwar Singh was also invited to attend and he did.
+Senior Congress leader Shashi Tharoor also recounted the incident from the book at the event and said Tiwari had called foreign service officers in the wake of the Venkateswaran episode and Natwar Singh was also invited to attend and he did.

 ''Natwar sahab said why are you doing this as you would be sent off to Mongolia for doing this kind of a thing and a young diplomat stood up and said 'sir there is only one Mongolia and so many of us,'' Tharoor narrated.

-''Indeed Ambasador Tiwari had got these people together to criticise the prime minister and he goes on to record that there were no adverse consequences as a result his actions and he praises the graciousness of the PM for not having reacted and respected them for having stood with one of their own,'' Tharoor said.
+''Indeed Ambasador Tiwari had got these people together to criticise the prime minister and he goes on to record that there were no adverse consequences as a result of his actions and he praises the graciousness of the PM for not having reacted and respected them for having stood with one of their own,'' Tharoor said.
+Former Foreign Secretary Shyam Saran and former UN Under Secretary General Vijay Nambiar also spoke on this occasion.

+They lauded Tiwari's intellectual capabilities, forthright approach and the ability to influence fellow diplomats from other countries.

+Tiwari's two outstanding achievements were the promotion and implementation of the look east policy as well as managing the criticism at the International Atomic Energy Agency in Vienna as the ambassador in the wake of the fallout from Pokhran II, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)